locationtech/geomesa/geomesa-tools/README.md

     export GEOMESA_HOME=/path/to/root/geomesa/directory
     export PATH=${GEOMESA_HOME}/bin:$PATH

 Don't forget to source `~/.bashrc`.
+Also make sure that $ACCUMULO_HOME and $HADOOP_HOME are set.

 Now, you should be able to use Geomesa from any directory on your computer.
 To test, `cd` to a different directory and run:

     geomesa

 This should print out the following usage text:

     Geomesa Tools 1.0
-    Required parameters:
+    Required for each command:
-            -u, --username: the Accumulo username
+            -u, --username: the Accumulo username : required Optional parameters:
-    Optional parameters:
             -p, --password: the Accumulo password.
-This can also be provided after entering a command.
-    Supported commands are:
+This can also be provided after entering a command. help, -help, --help: show this help dialog or the help dialog for a specific command (e.g. geomesa create help) Supported commands are:
              create: Create a feature in Geomesa
-             describe: Delete a feature from the specified Catalog Table in Geomesa
+             delete: Delete a feature from the specified Catalog Table in Geomesa
              describe: Describe the attributes of a specified feature
              explain: Explain and plan a query in Geomesa
              export: Export all or a set of features in csv, geojson, gml, or shp format
              ingest: Ingest a feature into GeoMesa
              list: List the features in the specified Catalog Table

 This usage text gives a brief overview of how to use each command, and this is expanded upon below with example commands.
 The command line tools also provides help for each command by passing `--help` to any individual command.